 You may get in touch with me via this directory, my website www.alison-masters.co.uk, or the members' directories of the SAP, BPC or UKCP.

 I respond within 24 hours to all inquiries which are, of course, treated in confidence.

 Training, qualifications & experience

-One of the requirements for analytic work is that practitioners must have extensive experience, as a patient, of the psychotherapy they train to practice.
+One of the requirements for analytic work is that practitioners must have had extensive experience as a patient of the psychotherapy they train to practice.
 Personal analysis leads to change.
 This was certainly the case for me.
 I became a member of the Society of Analytical Psychology in 2003 and am now a training analyst.
-I have worked and supervised in the NHS and recently held a supervisory appointment at the counselling organisation and trainer, WPF.
+I have worked and supervised in the NHS and held a supervisory appointment at the counselling organisation and trainer, WPF.

 I am professionally registered with the BPC (British Psychoanalytic Council), the IAAP (International Association for Analytical Psychology) and my training body, the SAP (Society of Analytical Psychology).